Laredo Water Quality at a Glance

 Are there water restrictions in Laredo?

-Laredo currently maintains Stage 2 water conservation measures due to ongoing drought conditions and long-term water supply concerns:
+Laredo currently maintains Stage 2 water conservation measures due to ongoing drought conditions and long-term supply concerns:

 Current Stage 2 Restrictions: